 By LaPora Lindsey

 If you’re in front of a group of people who feel comfortable talking but you don’t, get their attention before speaking.
-You can say: “I’d like to add something.”
+Depending on the environment, you can say: “I’d like to add something.”
 Or raise your hand and say “Excuse me.”
+You can also commenting in concurrence or disagreement and then share why you hold that opinion.
+Keep providing verbal interaction in small amounts until you are able to share more.

 When someone interrupts you as you’re speaking, stay calm and acknowledge that attempt, then continue by saying what you were trying to say.
 For example, ” I am sure you have ideas, however, I would like to finish my statement.” or “You said I’m wrong about this…I think my idea works best because…”

-Say what you want straight away instead of beating around the bush.
+Say what you want straight away instead of looking ways to state things in a certain manner.
 Instead of saying “Maybe we could…” or “It might work better if…” try using “I want to do this” or “I think doing that would help us reach our goal faster”.

 Learn what makes you uncomfortable.